Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Added target version `ZK2DEV` to separate stable and development versions of Zikula 2.x.
 * Minor improvements for validation of inheritance hierarchies (e.g. duplicate fields and actions, display pattern field references, no additional fields or actions).
 * Added support for hook providers (filter hooks, form aware hooks, UI hooks) (#15).
+* Several boolean flags of string fields (like `bic`, `country`, `locale`, and so on) are replaced by a single `role` property represented by a select widget.
+Note while your old models can still be opened these properties are **not migrated automatically**.
+This means you will have to set the `role` property to the desired semantics for your existing fields.

 ### Generator changes